Arquà Petrarca

 Arquà Petrarca ([arˈkwa ppeˈtrarka]) is a town and municipality (comune) in northeastern Italy, in the Veneto region, in the province of Padua.
 As of 2007 the estimated population of Arquà Petrarca was 1,835.
-The town is part of the association of the most beautiful villages in Italy, and it has been awarded the Bandiera arancione award for excellence in tourism, hospitality and the environment.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy"), and it has been awarded the Bandiera arancione award for excellence in tourism, hospitality and the environment.

 Within the town boundaries lies the Coast Lake (Laghetto della Costa), one of the Prehistoric Pile Dwellings Around the Alps, since 2011 in the UNESCO World Heritage Sites list.

 Petrarch

 Arquà is the place where the poet Petrarch (Francesco Petrarca) lived the final four years of his life (1370–74).
 In 1870, the town of Arquà added his name to its own.
 The house where he lived is now a museum dedicated to the poet.
 The German international literary Petrarca-Preis awards were held in his residence in 1976 and 1977.
 In 2004, the 700th anniversary of the poet's birth was celebrated here and in nearby Padua.